bennojoy/mysql/README.md

 MySQL Server
 ============

-This roles helps to install MySQL  server across RHEL and Ubuntu variants.
+This roles helps to install MySQL Server across RHEL and Ubuntu variants.
-Apart from installing the MySQL server, it applies basic hardening, like securing the root account with password, and remove test databases.
+Apart from installing the MySQL Server, it applies basic hardening, like securing the root account with password, and removing test databases.
 The role can also be used to add databases to the MySQL server and create users in the database.
 It also supports configuring the databases for replication--both master and slave can be configured via this role.